Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Typically, colorectal cancers start with precancerous polyps.
-These can exist in the colon for a long time before any type of cancer develops.
-People who have polyps may not have any symptoms, which is why it is important to get screened.
+Typically, colorectal cancers start with polyps.
+These can be in the colon for a long time before any type of cancer develops.
+People who have polyps often don’t have any symptoms.
+And if symptoms do appear, it may not be until the polyps have become cancer and started to spread, making it harder to treat.

-In addition to getting screened, the following lifestyle measures can help lower your risk of colorectal cancer:
+In addition to getting screened, there are lifestyle changes that can help lower your risk of colorectal cancer.

-Eat a diet that’s low in processed meats and animal fats and high in fiber from fruits, vegetables and whole grains.
-Also, if you drink alcohol, drink in moderation.
+DietEating a diet that’s low in processed meats and animal fats and high in fiber may help lower your risk.
+You can get more fiber in your diet by eating vegetables, fruits, whole grains and beans.
+And if you drink alcohol, drink in moderation.

-If colorectal cancer runs in your family, it’s important to discuss with your doctor so that you understand this risk and if earlier screening may be appropriate.
+If colorectal cancer runs in your family, it’s important to discuss it with your doctor.
+A family history of colorectal cancer can increase your risk.
+Your doctor may recommend that you start getting screened early.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.